 For this lemon blueberry cupcakes recipe, you will need simple baking staples and sweet, juicy blueberries!
 Here's the lineup:

-- Plant-Based Milk: To make vegan cupcakes, use your favorite unsweetened plant-based milk.
+- Milk: To make vegan cupcakes, use your favorite unsweetened plant-based milk.
 We typically use almond milk or oat milk.
-You can also use dairy-based milk, if you prefer.
+You can also use dairy-based milk.

 - Sugar: You can use cane sugar or coconut sugar for the perfect amount of sweetness.